uri-library-data-services/iassist-preview/content/blog/research-spin-offs-commercial-data-mining.md

 +++
-Edmonton Journal technology columnist Steve Makris wrote about recent developments in data mining that could have potential implications for providing access to confidential social survey data (see \"Hot Data,\" Edmonton Journal, Business, G1, May 17, 2006.)
-Makris mentioned some major companies raiding each other\'s data mining experts, such as Google hiring Kai-Fu Lee away from Microsoft only to see Microsoft swoop up Rakesh Agrawal from IBM.
+Edmonton Journal technology columnist Steve Makris wrote about recent developments in data mining that could have potential implications for providing access to confidential social survey data (see "Hot Data," Edmonton Journal, Business, G1, May 17, 2006.)
+Makris mentioned some major companies raiding each other's data mining experts, such as Google hiring Kai-Fu Lee away from Microsoft only to see Microsoft swoop up Rakesh Agrawal from IBM.
 Can these companies capitalize on the massive data accumulated by private companies and governments through data mining technology?

-> \[Makris\] chatted with Agrawal in his tiny and very busy office at
+> [Makris] chatted with Agrawal in his tiny and very busy office at
 > IBM's San Jose Almaden Research Centre during a Silicon Valley tour
 > last year.
 He was taking data mining to the next level: Sovereign
 > Information Integration ... a cryptographic-like way of allowing